RJonMshka/CS474Homework1/README.md

 13. The `build.sbt` is responsible for building your project.
 14. In IntelliJ, go to `Build > Build Project` to build the project.
 15. Once build is finished, you are ready to run the project.
-16. There are two test files `src/test/scala/SetTheoryDSLTest.scala` and `src/test/scala/ClassesAndInheritanceDSLTest.scala`.
-The first one is concerned with testing Set Operations of DSLs' SetExpressions and second one is focused towards testing the object-oriented features of this DSL.
+16. There are three test files `src/test/scala/SetTheoryDSLTest.scala`, `src/test/scala/ClassesAndInheritanceDSLTest.scala`, and `src/test/scala/InterfaceAndAbstractClassDSLTest.scala`.
+The first one is concerned with testing Set Operations of DSLs' SetExpressions, the second one is focused towards testing the object-oriented features like Classes, Objects and inheritance of this DSL and lastly, the third test file tests the features of interfaces and abstract classes with their complex compositions.
 17. You can add your own test cases in these files to test the project better.
 18. To run test cases directly from terminal, enter the command `sbt compile test` or `sbt clean compile test`.
 19. To run the main file `SetTheoryDSLTest.scala`, enter the command `sbt compile run` or `sbt clean compile run` in the terminal.